fridavbg/fridavbg/README.md

 My name is Frida and I'm orginally from Sweden, but have been living in Barcelona, Spain for the last 13 years.
 I speak Swedish, English, Spanish and some German.
-Feel free to contact me if you have a cool project in need of a junior developer.
+Feel free to contact me if you have a cool project in need of a junior developer, currently Im looking for something to spend my time on over the Summer (June - August 2022)

 ## Im currently working on